How to Create a Travel Blog in 1 Hour and Make Money On It

 10. SEO for a Travel Blog

 Here, I won’t tell you all the theory of SEO, keyword research, ranking factors, on-page and off-page SEO and so on.
-But, I will give you a general understanding of what it is about nowadays.
+But, I will give you a general understanding of how SEO for travel blogs looks nowadays.

 Nowadays, those algorithms almost as smart as people in defining the most useful and relevant posts.
 For you to rank high in Google, you need to create great content that people want to read.
 It should be long enough, cover one particular topic, without going in details about some other aspects.
 When mentioning some other topics, better link to the most appropriate post that covers them.
 If you do everything right, you can expect very high returns in the end (read further to find out the ways to make money on your travel blog).